-Fremont East was the hub at the beginning of the 20th century, Block 16 being the red light district and Block 17 selling liquor to workers and travelers.
+Fremont East in Sin City was the hub at the beginning of the 20th century, Block 16 being the red light district and Block 17 selling liquor to workers and travelers.
 It was all low-key and quite sordid.
 Gambling became legal in 1931.
-In the 1950s, the mobsters came to town and started their gambling resort empires, creating The Strip with the Flamingo and Stardust as the earliest glitzy casinos.
-They are no demolished and have given way to ever-bigger and more lavish resorts, still justifying the nickname Sin City.
+In the 1950s, the Sin City mobsters came to town and started their gambling resort empires, creating The Strip with the Flamingo and Stardust as the earliest glitzy casinos.
+These Sin City icons are now demolished and have given way to ever-bigger and more lavish resorts, still justifying the nickname – Sin City.

-As you might have thought, this moniker has to do with the laid-back lifestyle of the city between the Mississippi River and Lake Pontchartrain.
+As you might have thought, this moniker has to do with the laid-back lifestyle of the city of New Orleans between the Mississippi River and Lake Pontchartrain.
 But, who coined the name?
 There are several theories.
 Apparently, in the 1960s gossip columnist Betty Guillaud used the name whilst comparing the hectic life of the Big Apple to the sedate rhythm of New Orleans.
-Others think that it came from the abundance of street musicians who had the best chance of performing and getting recognized here.
+Others think that it came from the abundance of street musicians (think Mardi Gras festival) who had the best chance of performing and getting recognized here.
 In other words, it was easy.
-And lastly, yet others think it is a reference to a popular dance hall of the same name.
+And lastly, others think it is a reference to a popular dance hall of the same name.